mikbec/go-genssourl/docs/README.en.md

         * If this string is the empty string then this parameter is not set.

 ## The calculation of the hash value
-The hash value is calculated as follows:
+The hash value is calculated (for example) as follows:

 * A string is created that consists of the account name and the timestamp, which are joined together without separators.
 * The SHA1 hash value is calculated from this string.
-* This SHA1 hash value is encrypted with a private RSA key.
+* This SHA1 hash value is signed with a private RSA key.
-* This encrypted byte value is converted into a hexadecimal representation.
+* This resulting byte value is converted into a hexadecimal representation.

+## Configuration file options